On Bernstein inequalities on the unit ball: Acknowledgment

 \section{Acknowledgment}

 This work was written almost entirely while the first author was visiting the Department of Mathematics at the University of Oregon during the fall of 2025.
-The author wishes to thank the department for its warm hospitality.
+He thanks the department for its warm hospitality.

+{The authors thank two anonymous referees for their helpful comments, especially one referee's suggestion of finding examples to quantify the sharpness of the new inequalities, which led us to Examples \ref{exam1} and \ref{exam2}. }